Translationally invariant matrix elements of general one-body operators: Applications

-Results for the nuclear matrix elements of the one-body operators~\eqref{eq:operators} are shown in Fig.~4 in the Supplemental Material of Ref.~\cite{Glick-Magid:2021uwb}.
-These matrix elements are then used to construct the nuclear structure input for the electron spectrum calculations, matrix elements of the longitudinal axial current $\hat{L}^A $, axial charge $\hat{C}^A$, and vector magnetic $\hat{M}^V$ operators, given in Eq.~(5) in the main text of Ref.~\cite{Glick-Magid:2021uwb}.
-We observe that the translational-invariant many-body matrix elements, Eq.~(\ref{trinvME}), and the standard many-body matrix elements, Eq.~(\ref{SDME}), are the same at $q{=}0$ for the $\hat{\Sigma}^\prime$, $\hat{\Sigma}^{\prime\prime}$, and $\hat{\Delta}$ operators while the many-body matrix elements of the $\hat{\Omega}^\prime$ differ by about a factor of two.
+Results for the nuclear matrix elements of the one-body operators~\eqref{eq:operators} are shown in the figure in the Supplemental Material of Ref.~\cite{Glick-Magid:2021uwb}.
+These matrix elements are then used to construct the nuclear structure input for the electron spectrum calculations, matrix elements of the longitudinal axial current $\hat{L}^A $, axial charge $\hat{C}^A$, and vector magnetic $\hat{M}^V$ operators, given in Ref.~\cite{Glick-Magid:2021uwb}.
+One observes that the translational-invariant many-body matrix elements, Eq.~(\ref{trinvME}), and the standard many-body matrix elements, Eq.~(\ref{SDME}), are the same at $q{=}0$ for the $\hat{\Sigma}^\prime$, $\hat{\Sigma}^{\prime\prime}$, and $\hat{\Delta}$ operators while the many-body matrix elements of the $\hat{\Omega}^\prime$ differ by about a factor of two.
 In particular, the spurious center-of-mass components of the wave functions contaminate the matrix elements when the gradient in the first term of the $\hat{\Omega}^\prime$ is applied on the wave function.
 The overall effect is quite significant.
-With an increasing $q$, all the operators become contaminated by spurious COM contributions although the effect is small for $\hat{\Sigma}^\prime$, $\hat{\Sigma}^{\prime\prime}$, and $\hat{\Delta}$ in the $q$ range relevant for the $^6$He beta decay.
+With an increasing $q$, all the operators become contaminated by spurious c.m. contributions although the effect is small for $\hat{\Sigma}^\prime$, $\hat{\Sigma}^{\prime\prime}$, and $\hat{\Delta}$ in the $q$ range relevant for the $^6$He $\beta$ decay.